vippsas/vipps-developers/vipps-api-lifecycle.md

 Vipps will inform about upcoming deprecation of an API as early as possible.
 The minimum time from Vipps informs about an API's deprecation until the actual deprecation is specified in the contract.
-This is usually four (4) months, and we will soon change this to be six (6) months as standard.
+This is usually three months.

 ## Who Vipps will inform

-Will will email the technical contact registered for each customer.
+Vipps will email the technical contact registered for each customer.
 If the customer does not have a registered technical contact, Vipps will inform the main contact.